 - Cancelling because of slow broadband

-If your ISP has agreed to Ofcom’s voluntary code of practice for broadband speeds you may be able to end a contract early without charge.
+If your ISP has agreed to Ofcom’s voluntary code of practice for broadband speeds you may be able to end a contract early without charge if the connection is not fast enough.

 - Cancelling due to price increases